mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

         function access_file_json(self, file: str)

-            access save an json file
+            Access a saved json file
             :param file: the file to load
             :return: the data of the file or None if an error has occur